Clayoquot Sound . . . Keep it Wild!

 The summer 2014 edition of our twice-yearly newsletter is out, with articles including: » Tribal Parks: 30 years and counting » Are there forests in your fashion? » Lacklustre legacy of gold mining » Gentle giants: endangered basking sharks » plus campaign updates and action items Click here to get it, or find print copies at many outlets in Tofino and around BC.» Read More

-FOCS is part of a coalition bringing the iconic sculpture Weeping Cedar Woman home to Tofino.
-Carved in 1984, the sculpture celebrates the rallying of Tofino and First Nations against the clearcut logging of Meares Island.
-Fundraising is now over
+The iconic sculpture Weeping Cedar Woman is home in Tofino, awaiting permanent placement.
+Carved in 1984, the sculpture celebrates Tofino and First Nations rallying together against the clearcut logging of Meares Island.
+Fundraising is now